ChickenProp/chickenprop.github.com/drafts/haskenthetical.md

   _ -> Left "final argument of either must be an Either"
 ```

-(`Builtin Builtin` is a constructor of type `Val`, and `Builtin'` is the only constructor of type `Builtin`.
+(`Builtin` is a constructor of type `Val` containing a `Builtin`, and `Builtin'` is the only constructor of type `Builtin`.
 These names do not spark joy.)

 It works, but it always felt like I should be able to do better.
-I spent a while [trying to figure that out](https://www.reddit.com/r/haskell/comments/ewrfaw/monthly_hask_anything_february_2020/fg7n07m/) and now the the value is simply `heither` where
+I spent a while [trying to figure that out](https://www.reddit.com/r/haskell/comments/ewrfaw/monthly_hask_anything_february_2020/fg7n07m/) and [now](https://github.com/ChickenProp/haskenthetical/commit/e1ee65de57090f2f8393fd2124f10d8a5ca21413#diff-e755bad193d9db7eb765fba628323325) the value is simply `heither` where

 ```haskell
 heither :: Val